A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 1. Command and Control via Cellphone Application

 In a decentralized wildfire response framework, the cellphone application functions as the central nervous system, delivering real-time command and control for both professionals and civilian volunteers.
 More than a simple communication tool, it integrates live intelligence, task management, and resource tracking into a single, role-based platform.
+The model parallels the Resistance Operating Concept in its emphasis on networked nodes operating under unified guidance.

 Dynamic Dashboards

 The app provides interactive dashboards that display geotagged fire reports, weather data, and predictive risk maps.
-Each user—whether a volunteer, first responder, or decision-maker—receives a customized view.
+Each user — whether a volunteer, first responder, or decision-maker — receives a customized view.
 Risk areas are clearly color-coded, from green for low risk to red for high danger, while predictive overlays show how the fire may spread in real time.

 Volunteer Coordination